 For all my conversations, I’ll never, ever, ever, concede to the notion that there is no proof for the existence of God.

-This post was inspired by an article in Sunday’s WSJ, “A Holiday Message from Ricky Gervais: Why I Am An Atheist” by British Comedian Ricky Gervais.
+This essay was inspired by an article in Sunday’s WSJ, “A Holiday Message from Ricky Gervais: Why I Am An Atheist” by British Comedian Ricky Gervais.
 It was shared via two friends of mine, both Atheists, and “liked” over 32,000 times, which I admit troubles me deeply.

 He starts out the “open letter” by saying: